InsaLan/insalan.fr/README.md

 ## Installation

-The project need the following package and php-extension :
+The project need the following packages and php-extensions :

 Package | Comment
 ------- | -------